 3. Reconnect with nature

-Cycle in the countryside, go hiking, take a walk on the beach or if you are in town, try urban gardening!
-It will appeal to your senses, strengthen your immune system and make you exercise all while helping you to safely socialise.
-You could even try “forest bathing” or Shinrin-yoku, a Japanese healing practice which consists of immersing oneself in nature using one’s senses.
+Cycle in the countryside, go hiking, take a walk on the beach… or if you are in town, try urban gardening!
+It will appeal to your senses and strengthen your immune system, plus it’s a great way to socialise and get some exercise.
+You could even try “forest bathing” or Shinrin-yoku, a Japanese healing practice that involves sensory immersion in nature.

-Being in nature—be it untouched wilderness or simply a balcony oasis in the city – “restores our concentration through practice of effortless attention.. reduces stress and improves relevant physiological functions.. regulating our emotions, through soothing and calming”.
-You can read more about the benefits of urban gardens for our mental health here and the benefits of gardening here.
+Being in nature – be it untouched wilderness or simply a balcony oasis in the city – restores our powers of concentration, reduces stress and improves our physiological functions.
+To find out more, read about the benefits of urban gardens for our mental health here, or read about the benefits of gardening here.

 The level of serotonin (the happy hormone) in the brain is affected by the amount of oxygen inhaled.
-Taking some slow deep even breaths of some fresh air increases your blood circulation, hence improving your concentration, sense of alertness, energy and eventually even your happiness levels.
+Taking some slow, deep, even breaths of fresh air increases your blood circulation, hence improving your concentration, sense of alertness and energy – and eventually even your happiness levels.

 5. Enjoy the sun and be in the moment